 What is a Certified Peer Specialist?
 A person who has a mental illness diagnosis and uses his/her recovery experiences to help others along their journey.

 - Inspire hope that recovery from mental illness is not only possible, but probable.

 - Provide opportunities for people using mental health services to practice self-efficiency, through activities that emphasize the acquisition, development, and enhancement of skills needed to move forward in mental health recovery.

 - Build relationships based on mutuality and shared experiences.

 - Deepen the treatment teams’ understanding of the experience of being a mental health consumer.
 MN Statue: 0615

 How to become a Certified Peer Specialist

 Certification is valid for two years from the date of certification.
-To retain certification, every two years, Peer Specialists must complete and provide documentation of 30 hours to DHS of continuing education in areas of mental health recovery, mental health rehabilitative services, and peer support.
+To retain certification, every two years Peer Specialists must complete and provide documentation of 30 hours of continuing education in areas of mental health recovery, mental health rehabilitative services, and peer support to DHS.

 Certified Peer Specialist Level 1